-The human body is made of trillion of tiny cells, so small you need a microscope to see them.
-Cells make up your body.
-Your skin, your hair, your eyes -- all are made up of cells.
+The human body is made of trillions of tiny cells.
+Each cell is so small you need a microscope to see them.
+Your skin, your hair, your eyes – all are made up of cells.
 Different types of cells do different jobs.
 Muscle cells move your body.
 Skin cells protect your body.
-One special type of cell, neurons, allow your brain to send massages to every part of your body.
+One special type of cell, neurons, allow your brain to send messages to every part of your body.

 The nervous system is the group of cells in the brain, spinal cord and nerves that are all made out of neurons.
 When we talk about the nervous system we are talking about the brain, spinal cord, and nerves.

 Each of these is made of a specific type of cell called a neuron, or you might have heard them called brain cells.

 The center of the nervous system is the brain.
 The brain takes in what your eyes see and what your ears hear.
 If you decide that you want to move around, your brain tells your muscles to do it.
 You can think of your nervous system as a relay team passing a baton from one runner to the next.
 But instead of runners, you have cells, and instead of a baton, you have information.
 A neuron in your brain starts the relay, handing its information to the next cell, which passes the information to another cell.
 In the end, the information reaches its destination and causes a change – maybe a muscle contracts.
 The "information" baton passed from neuron to neuron is usually a small electrical event called an action potential.